fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 Add another parameter to `_buildQuestion()` method, so it can access the current question.
-Also change, so it displays the text from the parameter.
+Also change it, so it displays the text from the parameter.

 ```dart
 Text _buildQuestion(BuildContext context, Question question) {